phibr0/obsidian-charts/docusaurus/docs/More Resources.md

-Some people share their creations made with Obsidian Charts.
-Here is a list of some of them:
+Some people share their creations made with Charts.
+Here is a list of some of
+them:

 - [Mulfok's Periodic Note Templates](https://github.com/mulfok/periodic-note-templates)